| WHAT THE STUDENTS DO After a solid grounding in the technical building blocks

 INDIVIDUAL TASK 3: Role simulation final report

-Below is how the third task is explained to the students:
+Below is how the third task is explained to the students: The final learning activity relating to the role simulation

 is a report on how the role simulation affected your achievement